 What are your why's?

 These are mine but yours may be very different and that's okay.
 It's about finding what really matters to you, such as being able to run around with your kids in the garden or being able to go to the gym with your partner together.
 If you base your 'why' on what you think you should be thinking, or based on how society makes you feel you probably won't comply with your exercise routine.
-For more information on how to exercise with chronic illness, click to receive a PDF document full of my tips for free.
+For more information on how to exercise with chronic illness, have a look at my online exercise coaching services.

 Lots of love,